TRAINING RESOURCE: ORPHAN KITTENS BOOKLET

-Kitten Lady offers materials to shelters, rescue groups, and individuals with the goal of increasing public education about kitten care.
+Kitten Lady offers written training materials to shelters, rescue groups, veterinarians, and individuals with the goal of increasing public education about kitten care.

-The Orphan Kittens booklet is a free 12-page resource about how to care for a kitten, from initial assessment all the way through to adoption.
-Covering issues such as feeding, stimulation, veterinary needs, and even compassion fatigue and self care, this is a great tool to help foster parents feel prepared for kitten care.
+The Orphan Kittens booklet is a 12-page resource about kitten foster care—from initial assessment all the way through to adoption.
+Covering issues such as determining age, feeding, stimulation, veterinary needs, and even compassion fatigue and self-care, this is a great tool to help foster parents feel prepared to care for a kitten.

-If you're a representative of a U.S. animal shelter and would like free professionally printed copies of the booklet for your facility, please fill out the request form HERE to receive free booklets for use in shelter programming.
+Thanks to generous sponsorship from PetAg Pet Products, animal shelters and rescues can request free printed copies for use in their facilities!
+If you're a representative of a U.S. animal shelter or foster-based rescue group working with kittens, please fill out the request form HERE to receive free booklets for use in your programming.

 This is a beautiful 12 page glossy booklet coming in packs of 25, and is to be used for the following: